chadsmith/OpenVBX-Plugin-Queue/README.md

 ### Dialing into a Queue

-1. Add the Queue applet to your Call flow
+1. Add the Dequeue applet to your Call flow
 2. Enter a Queue name
 3. (Optional) Drop an applet for before the call is connected